zecollokaris/Animated-Android-Splash-Screen/README.md

 - **No Action Bar** was used to set as seen above as it now is `Theme.AppCompat.Light.NoActionBar`

-- Enjoy Your Splash screen is now ready :smile:!
+- Enjoy!
+Your Splash screen is now ready :smile:

 ### Splash Page.